 As at the reporting date, the Association has determined that COVID-19 has had no impact on its contracts or lease agreements, the assessment of provisions and contingent liabilities, or the timing of revenue recognition.
-Management has assessed the financial impacts of the COVID-19 pandemic and did not identify any impacts on its financial statements as at March 31, 2020.
+Management has assessed the financial impacts of the COVID-19 pandemic and did not identify any impacts on its financial statements as at March 31, 2021 other than receipt of government subsidies related to periodic declines in fundraising revenue.

-Year ended March 31, 2020, with comparative information for March 31, 2019
+Year ended March 31, 2021, with comparative information for March 31, 2020